- Bartlett Legal Group

 Depressive Disorder

 Veterans are exposed to uncomfortable, stressful, and severely disturbing things while they serve which can lead to depression.
-Depression also occurs as a comorbidity with many other mental disorders.
+Depression is also comorbid with many other mental disorders.

-Veterans may waive off their depression as something temporary or a minor struggle but this mental condition can lead to serious harm.
-You can seek VA disability benefits and get treatment for this psychological wound.
+Veterans may waive off their depression as something temporary or a minor struggle.
+However, this mental condition can lead to serious harm.
+You can seek VA disability benefits and treatment for this psychological wound.

 Somatoform Disorders